kriszyp/jss/README.md

+This project is not complete, this is just a sketch right now
 <h1>JSON Style Sheets</h1>
 JSON Style Sheets (JSS) is a templating tool for rendering JSON/JavaScript data.
 JSS is designed to provide a presentation layer as an extension to CSS, without incurring